 Unlike other industries such as electricians, plumbers, lawyers, and realtors, the computer industry has no regulation to keep customers from receiving poor work or getting ripped off.
 Anyone with the slightest bit of computer knowledge can market themselves as being a computer repair shop.
 A friend’s brother who can work on your computer on the weekend should not be your “IT Guy.”
 You need to hire a company with the expertise and backing of IT certifications.

 I want to provide some tips when choosing an IT service provider.

-- Demand that they have specific knowledge or expertise on solving your problem.
+- Demand that they have specific knowledge or expertise in solving your problem.
 Do NOT let someone practice on your equipment!
-Make sure to ask in detail about how they have solved a problem like the one you have, so you know that they are experience.
+Make sure to ask in detail about how they have solved a problem like the one you have, so you know that they are experienced.
 There is too much risk involved in letting a novice work on your data and equipment.

 - Demand that your technician backs up your data before they begin.
 This is common sense, but many people don’t think about it.
 If the technician you hired makes a mistake, it could mean the loss of your data and maybe even your business.
 It’s information you can’t go on without.

 - Demand your computer is fixed rather than erased.
 A sure sign of a novice is that they are quick to recommend that your hard drive be erased to fix your problem.
 This means you lose your settings, preferences, and data.
 This kind of fix should only be done as a last resort.